Tenured Faculty Study Leave

 For a one semester leave at full pay, no additional salary may be accepted.
 Any exceptions to this provision must be approved by the faculty member’s Dean and must comply with the other Mason personnel policies.

-✓ Chair’s Letter of Support (maximum 2 pages): This letter should explain the importance of the contributions of the applicant.
+✓ Chair’s Letter of Support (maximum 2 pages): This letter should explain the importance of the contributions of the applicant and address whether the leave would have a significant teaching and/or financial impact on the department.
 It should also provide enough information about the applicant’s publication outlets (or other scholarly activity) so that reviewers outside the discipline can judge the relative importance of the publications or activity (e.g., peer reviewed journal articles, books, conference proceedings, performances, etc.).

 If more than one faculty member from a department applies for the same time period, the Department Chair will prioritize the applications based on merit for subsequent levels of review to consider if there are insufficient study leaves available for that cycle.
 Describe how the unit’s operations will be continued if more than one proposal is approved.